 What if I told you I have been diagnosed with an illness that kills up to 1 in 10 of patients?
 That’s an alarming statistic.
 If I told you it was some sort of congenital disease or cancer, you would see me as someone who is a fighter; someone strong and determined.
-Unfortunately, my illness is of the mind.
+Unfortunately, it’s a mental illness and apparently we don’t care about those as much.
 Unfortunately, my illness is so lethal because it drives patients to complete suicide.
 Unfortunately, no one cares like they would if it were a physical illness.

 Through high school and university, the blanket became larger and larger until I realized I was suffocating.
 The depression became less of a wave in the background of my mind and more like sharp, jarring lightning bolts.
 It was an exhausting roller coaster, to say the least.
 Some days I would be overcome with intense suicidal thoughts for an hour, sometimes even less, and then be perfectly fine after.
 The lightning bolts were so intense and fast that I didn’t even have time to figure out a coping mechanism.
 All I could do to cope was numbing and dissociating.
 The lightning became more intense and more frequent.
 I had panic attacks in fear that I would be struck at any moment.